Tax Last Fact-Checked: 28 April 2026 · 8 min read

 No withholding at source

-Unlike DIRT on deposit interest (which banks deduct automatically), ETF exit tax is not withheld by your broker.
+Unlike DIRT (Deposit Interest Retention Tax — the 33% banks deduct from savings interest automatically), ETF exit tax is not withheld by your broker.
 Your broker will not remind you.
-The responsibility is entirely yours.
+The responsibility is entirely yours, and a missed deemed disposal becomes a "you should have known" conversation with Revenue.

 Practical tips